What Is A Good Win Percentage?

 The Trading Coach Podcast – Why I Prefer NOT To Win Big

-I have understood this subject for a while now but in the process of researching reference material I stumbled across this interesting post by Singaporean trader Rayner.
+In the process of researching reference material I stumbled across this interesting post by Singaporean trader Rayner.

 Rayner is a well-known trend-follower and trading educator with a great reputation among the trading community.
 I have watched hundreds of his YouTube videos and I can personally vouch for his authenticity and credibility.